Exercise for Symphysis Pubis Dysfunction (SPD) or Pelvic Girdle Pain (PGP) in Pregnancy

 Try not to let your pelvis load (shift) into the hip that is in contact with the ground.
 Your core muscles should be doing the work.

 SPD / PGP EXERCISE NO.3 NOT-QUITE-KEGELS:

 Kegels or Pelvic Floor Exercises are often described as the action of stopping yourself from urinating, but are actually more effective if you imagine you’re trying not to pass wind!
-As you exhale, gently pull up your sphincter muscles (DON’T SQUEEZE YOUR BUTTOCKS OR TUCK YOUR TAILBONE), your vaginal muscles will also engage.
-Then move your focus to your vagina and imagine you are drawing a tampon up inside you.
-It’s more a *lift* than a *squeeze*!
+As you exhale, gently pull up your sphincter muscles.
+Don’t squeeze your glutes, this is happening inside.
+Then move your focus to your vagina and imagine you are drawing a tampon high up inside you.
+It’s more a *lift* than a *squeeze*.
 Inhale and relax (don’t push away, just let it go).
-Then exhale and lift again. repeat 5 times.
-Quality is much more important than quantity!
+Then exhale and lift again.
+Repeat 5 times.
+Quality is much more important than quantity.